seblehner/austrian-climate-indicators/README.md

 **1-km resolution climate indicators for Austria (since 1961)**.

 This repository provides a toolkit to compute climate indicators for applications in climate impact research.
-The implementation leverages [xclim](https://xclim.readthedocs.io/en/stable/) for index computation.
+The implementation leverages [xclim](https://xclim.readthedocs.io/en/stable/) and self-implemented algorithms for index computation.
 `xclim` is a library on top of `xarray` for the calculation of climate indicators.

 Furthermore, this repository contains default configs for the following meteorological variables and their corresponding data source: